Yarosh/ubuntu_configs/README.md

 # ubuntu_configs
-Some configs for my ubuntu local dev env:
+Some configs for my ubuntu local dev env.
+To use this
-To use this:

 1. `cp bashrc ~/.bashrc`
 2. `cp gitconfig ~/.gitconfig` (don't forget to change username and email)